CSCE 2014 - Class Syllabus

 We use the following scale to assign final grades:

-Students must pass BOTH the homework portion of the class (labs, projects)
+Students must pass BOTH the programming portion of the class (labs, projects)

-AND the exam portion (clicker scores, midterm and final) with a grade of D or better
+AND the exam portion (midterm and final) with a grade of D or better in order to

-in order to pass this course.
-Hence, an overall average greater than 60% may
+pass this course.
+Hence, an overall average greater than 60% may still result in

 There will be 14 weekly laboratory assignments.

 Grades for the labs will be based on completeness, correctness, and effort.

 Although lab materials are available on the web and can be submitted